mphute/mphute.github.io/index.md

 	</div>
 	<div>
 		My research focuses on the <b>security</b> and <b>explainability</b> of multimodal foundation models.
 I work on developing explanations for ML systems, analyzing them to identify vulnerabilities, and finding solutions to mitigate these issues.
 		My work spans a wide range of application areas, including multi-object robust tracking in computer vision, developing defenses against attacks on large language models, and understanding large language models and the insights they can give us into human interactions.
+I have also worked with 3D simulation software like CARLA and Unreal Engine.
 	</div>
 	<div style="height: 0.5rem"></div>
 	<div>